ucgis/GeoConnect/_questions/what-do-you-want-to-map.md

      alt="Maps of Maps poster image"
      style="max-width:200px; width:100%; height:auto;">

-Great\!
-Now that you have an idea of what kind of map you want to make, let’s continue,,,,
+Great!
+Now that you have an idea of what kind of map you want to make, let’s continue!